The time is now to advance trust-based community investment, not slide backwards.

 For Organizations

 Join a growing movement of funders, nonprofits, charities, and community groups across Canada championing trust-based philanthropy.
 By adding your organization’s name, you’ll be part of a movement for funding practices for deeper impact and lasting change.
-Fill out the form below to add your name and stand with us.
+Please fill out the form below to add your name and stand with us.
 It may take a day or two for your organization's name to appear on this list.

 For Individuals